autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 - the _offending_ validator's share of the [voting power](/glossary/#voting-power) in the committee, as staking rewards are distributed _pro rata_ to voting power
 - the slashable offence reported by the _reporting_ validator is the last slashing penalty applied to an _offending_ validator in an epoch.
 If multiple slashing events are committed by the same _offending_ validator during the same epoch, then rewards are only distributed to the last _reporter_.

-Slashing rewards are distributed to the _reporting_ validator along with the validator's other staking rewards at epoch end:
+Slashing rewards are distributed to the _reporting_ validator at epoch end.

-- the validator receives commission revenue on the slashing rewards according to its commission rate
-- stake delegators receive their share of the slashing rewards _pro rata_ to the amount of stake they have bonded to the _reporting_ validator.

 {{% alert title="Note" %}}
 The protocol distributes rewards for reporting provable faults committed by an _offending_ validator to the _reporting_ validator.